 Just like when you’re buying an existing home, you can negotiate with the builders on your new construction.
 However, you will most likely be unable to negotiate on the actual purchase price, but instead, you can ask for certain upgrades or other incentives like closing costs and extended warranties.
 Selling homes at a lower purchase price may affect the selling prices for their future builds.

-6. Work with a realtor who knows new construction
+6. You get the most when you work with a realtor who knows new construction.

 A lot of people aren’t comfortable with negotiating the price or asking for certain upgrades when they’re buying their home.
 That’s ok, you don’t have to be comfortable, because that’s our job.
 A realtor who specializes in new construction (us!) is going to be able to help you manage and traverse your homebuying process and help you negotiate the best deals so you can get into a home you love.

 Buying a home is not an easy process.
 There are a lot of moving parts.
-And, when you’re buying a new construction it adds a whole lot of new layers to an already complicated and frustrating process.
+And, when you’re buying new construction, it adds a whole lot of new layers to an already complicated and frustrating process.

 Whether you’re buying a new home or an existing home, you will have to do your due diligence and make sure that you’re getting what you’re looking for and that you understand what you’re getting.
 It can be a strenuous and time-consuming process to research builders, read the fine lines, figure out answers to all your questions.
 But that’s where we can come in to do all of those things for you plus more.